Lucas-Masaba/handel-landing-page/README.md

 ## Acknowledgements

-Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/tailnext/graphs/contributors).
+Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/Handel/graphs/contributors).

 ## License

-**Tailnext** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/tailnext/blob/main/LICENSE.md) file for details.
+**Handel** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/Handel/blob/main/LICENSE.md) file for details.